Obama watched Bin Laden die on live video as shoot-out beamed to White House

 The facility, surrounded by high walls and barbed wire, is in a suburban part of Pakistan, although it is unclear if the country's officials or local residents knew that Bin Laden lived there.

 Details of his residence - in a major hub for tourists visiting the region - will cast new questions over Britain's relationship with Pakistan.
 British aid to the country was last year doubled to £60m.
+During an operation in which troops were on the ground for just 40 minutes, they stormed the terror chief's hideaway.

 Secure: This CIA image shows Bin Laden's compound in Abbottabad and the measures he took including security walls up to 18ft high in places and opaque windows